 Liraglutide

-A GLP-1 receptor agonist with 97% structural homology to native GLP-1 and the predecessor to semaglutide.
+A GLP-1 medication that mimics a natural gut hormone (97% similar to native GLP-1) and is the predecessor to semaglutide.
 FDA-approved for both type 2 diabetes (Victoza) and obesity (Saxenda).
-One of the most prescribed weight loss medications worldwide, with extensive long-term safety data including cardiovascular outcome trials demonstrating reduced risk of major adverse cardiovascular events in diabetic patients.
+One of the most prescribed weight loss medications worldwide, with extensive long-term safety data including reduced risk of heart attack and stroke in diabetic patients.

 Half-Life